CoolDude2349/schoolworkforall/README.md

 Just click the button and upload your educational file... or use the other scripts that I have made.
 It's that easy!

 Some of these pages can be viewable offline!
 You will have to visit them online first though.
 I know a trick though if it isnt working.
 Even if you only see a glimpse of the content, you can view it offline.
+Find more info at offline-page-trick.md.

 You can also fork this repo and host it over there.
 Just be prepeared to change all the relative urls for the offline pages, local storage, and service worker!